lucblender/simple_canvas/README.md

 - [Adafruit_NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) by Adafruit
 ## Code

-Two codes are provided in this repo, the main Simple Micro Easel and a hardware test code to help you test and debug when building your Simple Micro Easel.
+Two codes are provided in this repo, the main Canvas and a hardware test code to help you test and debug when building your Canvas.

 # Instruction to build

-You can find all the instruction to build your own Simple Micro Easel  in the [how to build instructions](HOW_TO_BUILD.md).
+You can find all the instruction to build your own Canvas in the [how to build instructions](HOW_TO_BUILD.md).